Capstone Course Arrangements

 Overview.

-1. The information in this page is intended for students who have passed MATH2050 (or plan to pass MATH2050 in the First Semester 2023-24), and who intend to graduate in MATH by summer 2024.
+1. The information in this page is intended for students who have passed MATH2050/2058 (or plan to do so in the First Semester 2025-26), and who have passed MATH2221, and who intend to graduate in MATH by summer 2026.

 2. To fulfill the MATH graduation requirement, you must pass a capstone course, which is either MATH4900 (Seminar) or MATH4400 (Project).
 These two courses are mutually exclusive.